jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 $$

 Backprogation is tedious and error prone.
 But most of time, it is not because it is hard but we lost track of those notations and index.
 > For backprogation, try to draw a diagram with the shape information.
-Name your key variables and put the derivative equation under each node.
+Name your key variables consistently and put the derivative equation under each node.
 Expand equations with sub-index if needed.

 <div class="imgcap">
 <img src="/assets/dl_intro/bp.jpg" style="border:none;width:50%">